mrumeshkumar/simple-devops-assembly-lines/README.md

 ++++++++++++++++++++++++++++++
 Adding line-1 in dev branch
 Adding line-2 in dev branch
-Adding line-3 in dev branch
+Adding line-3 in dev branch -Adding line-3 in dev branch

 ++++++++++++++++++++++++++++++
 Adding line-1 in Master branch